lparsons/galaxy_tools/tools/rseqc/README.txt

 The RSeQC package and associated documentation can be found at: http://rseqc.sourceforge.net/

 The galaxy wrapper code was written by
     Nilesh Kavthekar, School of Engineering and Applied Sciences, University of Pennsylvania, Class of 2016 Modified by
-    Lance Parsons, Lewis-Sigler Institute for Integrative Genomics, Princeton University, Bjorn Gruning, University of Freiburg, bjoern.gruening@gmail.com The development of the wrapper code is housed on BitBucket at: https://bitbucket.org/lance_parsons/rseqc_galaxy_wrapper
+    Lance Parsons, Lewis-Sigler Institute for Integrative Genomics, Princeton University, Bjorn Gruning, University of Freiburg, bjoern.gruening@gmail.com